 - Fluid in the pleural cavity

 - End-stage liver disease

 If you do not meet this listing, you will have to prove your condition prevents you from working and supply supporting medical documentation such as lab reports of your HCV viral load.
 You will also need statements from your doctors as evidence.

 Your application will be reviewed by an adjudicator who will analyze your application and accompanying forms.
 You can make it easier for the person reviewing your claim to understand how Hepatitis C impacts your ability to work by including specific details about your medical condition.

 If you are considering filing an appeal or applying for benefits for Hepatitis C, a Social Security Disability benefits attorney can work on your behalf to ensure you have the appropriate medical documentation and meet deadlines.
 A skilled attorney can be an important ally and increase the odds you will receive benefits.

-Begin today by contacting the experienced disability attorneys at Phillips Disability.
+Begin today by contacting the experienced disability attorneys at Dayes Law Firm PC.
 You will receive a free claim review.